Pakistan national cricket team: List of international grounds

-The Pakistan women's national cricket team has steadily emerged as a symbol of resilience and progress in international cricket.
-Despite limited resources, fewer fixtures, and a significant disparity in pay and recognition compared to their male counterparts, the team has made notable strides since its debut in 1997.
-Over the years, Pakistan has featured in multiple ICC events, finishing 5th in the 2009 Women's Cricket World Cup, and earning runner-up positions in the 2012 and 2016 editions of the Women's Asia Cup.
-Their most celebrated achievements came at the Asian Games, where they claimed gold medals in both 2010 (Guangzhou) and 2014 (Incheon), marking historic milestones for women’s sport in the country.
-The team continues to inspire, playing a key role in advancing women’s cricket in Pakistan and beyond.

 Team colours

 In Test matches, the team wears cricket whites, with an optional sweater or sweater-vest with a green and gold V-neck for use in cold weather.
 The team's official sponsors has been Pepsi since 1993 with its logo displayed on the right side of the chest, sister brand TCL on the sleeves, and the Pakistan Cricket star deployed on the left in test cricket.
 The fielders wear a green cap or a white (or green in ODI and T20 matches) sunhat, with the Pakistan Cricket Star in the middle.
 Also the helmets are colored green.
 Boom Boom Cricket signed a deal with Pakistan Cricket Board in April 2010 to become the kit sponsors of the Pakistan team; the deal ended at the end of 2012 Asia Cup.
 As of 2019, Pakistan is sponsored by AJ Sports, replacing CA Sports, which was the sponsor between 2015 and 2019.

 As of 2016, AJ Sports returned as the kit manufacturer of Pakistan.